 I believe my stretch goal would allow me to easily position Productive Mompreneur as the “go to blog” for my audience.
 There may be a couple months where I reach my stretch goals, but I won’t be mad at myself if I don’t.

 If you see that I publish more than 3 posts a month, it most likely means we had family over and I got a nice break from the kids.
-It could also mean that I’ve officially converted (my other blog) The Mompreneur Outlet into a guest posting site.

 I write on a daily basis, so it wouldn’t be difficult for me to publish posts that often.
 But I plan to spend quality time marketing each post to get certain results that I mention later in this post.